 Thomas Hartwright (Paul's great, great grandfather,) had served as a soldier in the Boer War (1899-1902) and came back to Upton upon Severn, a small town in south Worcestershire.
-He was living on the streets, a destitute drunk, but was taken in by a Christian woman.
-As a result of her kindness and influence he became a Christian too.
-Later he had a market garden somewhere between Upton upon Severn and Malvern and would take vegetables for sale up to Malvern in a big old pram (baby carriage.)
+He was living on the streets, a destitute alcoholic, but was taken in by an elderly Christian woman.
+As a result of her kindness and influence, he found faith, and his life was transformed.
+Later he had a market garden between Upton upon Severn and Malvern and would take vegetables for sale up to Malvern in a baby carriage.

-He married Mary Jones, a seamstress who had travelled to France.
-Interestingly, one of Uncle John's sons; not Stephen, who I spent a day with in early August, but Sam, another of Thomas's great, great grandchildren; studied horticulture and now has a market garden, and his wife Jackie is a seamstress who makes costumes for The Royal Shakespeare Comany in Stratford-upon-Avon.
-How cool to see history repeating itself in their union, three generations later.
+He married a woman named Mary Jones, a seamstress who had earlier travelled far afield to France.
+Interestingly, Sam, one of Thomas's great, great grandchildren; studied horticulture and now has a market garden, and his wife Jackie is a seamstress who makes costumes for The Royal Shakespeare Comany in Stratford-upon-Avon.
+History seems to have repeated itself in their union, three generations later.

-Mary and Thomas had the four sons and four daughters mentioned in yesterday's post.
-Austin and Cyril served in the Royal Navy in World War 1, and it was in the navy that Austin learned confectionery skills which he later used to open a shop.
+Mary and Thomas had four sons and four daughters.
+Two of the sons, Austin and Cyril, served in the Royal Navy in World War 1, and it was in the navy that Austin learned confectionery skills which he later used to open a shop.

-Francis, who was Paul's grandfather and who married one of Thomas and Mary's daughters, Marjory, prayed that he would not have to touch a gun and God answered his prayer because he became a batman, a servant to an officer.
-He did catch Typhoid fever but survived.
+A man named Francis Burston married one of Thomas and Mary's daughters, Marjory.
+He prayed when World War 1 began that he would not have to touch a gun and God answered his prayer, as he became a batman, a servant to an officer.
+He caught Typhoid fever but survived the war.

 Thomas was instrumental in starting a church in Malvern and in subsequent generations, there have been several pastors among his descendants.